IDAES/idaes-pse/docs/tutorials/getting_started/index.rst

 4. The ``pytest`` package is required for running the test suite.
 After installing it using e.g. ``pip``, run the tests::

     pip install pytest
-    pytest --pyargs idaes -W ignore
+    pytest --pyargs idaes -W ignore -rs

 5. You should see the tests run and all should pass to ensure the installation worked.
    You may see some "Error" level log messages, but they are okay, and produced by tests for error handling.
 The number of tests that failed and succeeded is reported at the end of the pytest output.
+If the optional ``-rs`` flag is given, the output will also display tests that were skipped because of e.g. optional requirements that can be installed separately if desired.
-You can report problems on the |github-issues|
-   (Please try to be specific about the command and the offending output.)
+   You can report problems on the |github-issues| (Please try to be specific about the command and the offending output.)

 **Install IDAES using Conda**